Send your work with the subject “Submission” to firstname.lastname@example.org

 This should go without saying, but: Do not send us more stuff until you’ve heard back about your original submission.

 We’ll consider one piece of up to 2,000 words, or three small pieces ~750 and under.
+We’ll look at 3 poems of a reasonable length.
 Cover letters are optional, but not discouraged.
 Simultaneous submissions are encouraged (let us know if, etc).
 Bribes are accepted.
 Writers should hear back within 3 months, but due to the necessities of life, reporting time may take longer.
 After 3 months, feel free to nudge us with a query.